Seca5702/CBU5201-2024-Miniproject-YiyangZhou-221168154/README.md

 # CBU5201-2024-Miniproject-YiyangZhou-221168154

-This project is the miniproject required for my course "CBU5201 - Machine Learning."
+This project is the miniproject required for my course "CBU5201 - Machine Learning".

 My name is Yiyang Zhou, and my QMUL ID is 221168154.